fgnt/python_crashkurs/docs/include/packages.md

 ## Update Anaconda Distribution

 Anaconda publishes updates to its whole distribution every few months.
-Start _Anaconda Prompt_ and update then by
+Start _Anaconda Prompt_ (Windows) or activate the _Anaconda Enviroment_ (Linux) and update then by

 ```
 conda update conda